RakhithJK/CorentinJ-Real-Time-Voice-Cloning-wiki/Training.md

 This is a step-by-step guide for reproducing the training.
-For explanations about the framework and how it works, see [TODO].

 ## Datasets
 There's a lot of data involved in fully training the three models.
 You'd want at least 500 gb of free space, and that's if you delete datasets after you used them.
 With 1 tb you're fine.